HaodongMo/darkrpmodification/the_law.md

 5. It is not a crime to possess ammunition.

+6. Discharging a weapon in public or at another person is a crime.

 ## §5 : Miscellaneous

 1. It is considered the crime of Murder for Hire to solicit another